Aziz-Zeghal/Crypto-Arbitrage-Toolbox/README.md

 Looked into Put/Call parity, Triangular arbitrage, and Spot/Perpetual arbitrage (without funding rate).

 Made my Deribit Client with websockets, the code is nice

+## Future - Future Arbitrage
+Future contracts are agreements between two parties to buy or sell an asset at a future date for a price agreed upon today.
+The price of the asset is determined by the market, and the contract is settled at the end of the contract period.

+Future contracts are used by traders to hedge against price fluctuations in the underlying asset or to speculate on the future price of the asset.

+But crypto futures are special, every platform has its own way to define a future contract.

+### Concept
+- Retrieve 2 future contracts on 2 the same platforms
+- Short the future with the highest price, long the future with the lowest price
+- Wait for delivery of the long future
+- Either roll over with another future or take profit

+### Advantages
+- **High leverage**: 20x easy, cause the margin cannot go really low
+- **Low fees**: 2 legs with one in limit and the other following in market
+- **Huge returns**: Has a pretty good resistance to short/long movement
+- **Disadvantages can be paried**: With sharp movement, can join another arbitrage, because the spread will be huge

+### Disadvantages
+- **Unpredictable returns**: Cannot calculate how much I earn
+- **Sensible to movement**: Huge spikes in long can break a resistance to ROI
+- **Non-delta**: Short position is more important than long

+Example: 67k 30Mar2025 and 63k 30Oct2024
+1 short contract for 30Mar2025 is going to be more expensive, and convergence will not be full at the end of the long contract of 30Oct2024.

+### Does it make money ?
+YES.
+ROI is not reliable, but the strategy is.

+The only thing that can break it is a huge divergence in both contracts but it is rare, and comes back to normal after a while.

 ## Funding Rate Arbitrage